mkristian/dm-ldap-adapter/README.txt

 see 'example/posix.rb' for user/group setup works with default installation of openldap on ubuntu (just change your password as needed in the code)

-the 'example/identity_map.rb' shows the usage of identity maps, see also below.

 == FEATURES/PROBLEMS:

 * the net-ldap has some issues with not closing the connections when an exception/error got raised, with limit the search result to 126 entries which gets fixed by making consecutives searches and collect the result.